 First, you need to create a buyer persona.
 According to HubSpot: “A buyer persona is a semi-fictional representation of your ideal customer based on market research and real data about your existing customers”.
 So a buyer persona for our fictional company would describe the profile, behavior, and the pains they are trying to remedy – the problem they are trying to fix.
 It would look something like this:

 The best way to create one is by starting with a basic persona based on your experience in the market and experience with customers.
 Then you can create a survey that will help you see how accurate your perception of your customer is.
 This survey should help you fine-tune the buyer persona.
-You can use this tool to create your own buyer persona.

 Once you have created the persona and understood his mindset and his behavior, you can zoom in to his goals and create content that is relevant to him throughout the customer journey.